Ange-Dvs/wsaa-project/README.md

 6. If the pull has been successful, you should see 6 files pulled from GitHub.
 The ``readme.md``, the ``.gitignore`` file, the XXX files contained within.

 ## Software used
-The software used for the creation of the project  included VS Code, Python, Jupyter notebooks & GitHub.
+The software used for the creation of the project  included VS Code, Python, Pythonanywhere & GitHub.

-## Walkthrough if the assignments
+## Walkthrough of project

 ## Libraries used